gnsj168-sudo/home/README.md

 python ingest.py
 ```

-For the calendar plug-in, add an OAuth desktop client's `credentials.json` to the
+For the calendar plug-in, put an OAuth desktop client's `credentials.json` in the
-project root.
-First run opens a browser for consent and writes `token.json`.
+project root; the first run opens a browser for consent and writes `token.json`.
+For
+Notion, create an internal connection and share at least one page with it — the
+integration sees nothing until you do.

 ```bash
 uvicorn main:app --reload --port 8080